 26) Get interns

-There are lot of non-critical activities that can be delegated to interns.
-They are enthusiastic and full with energy.
+There are a lot of non-critical activities that can be delegated to interns.
+They are enthusiastic and full of energy.
 “We normally hire interns for market research from sites like OysterConnect and engage them for the duration of 2 months.
 Sometimes interns are ready to work for free and if they are really adding value, you can hire them as a permanent staff” adds Harish, project lead at Finkoi.

-Interns are good for activities like social media promotion, back office administration, market survey or other short term tasks.
+Interns are good for activities like social media promotion, back office administration, market survey or other short-term tasks.

 27) Commission your sales force.

 Overhead, salaries, incentives, training costs, fringe benefits and expenses add up when you’re hiring your own sales representatives.
-Contracting independent manufacturers’ sales reps, paid on commission only, is less expensive-and often equally effective.
+Contracting independent manufacturers’ sales reps, paid on commission only, is less expensive and often equally effective.